 Jerry the mouse has the same character ambivalence to Tweety early on, but he seemed to mellow out in the late 1950s and stopped being a Jerkass.

 Many Jerry fans see Tom as a bully, if Jerry so much as walks outside his mousehole Tom will catch him in his deadly paws.
 We could see him in a different perspective, as the poor mistreated pet who's only doing what his owner told (and kicked and threatened) him to (even if he still sometimes enjoys his job a bit too much).
 Or, Jerry could be considered a criminal, stealing cheese and living in a house which he never paid the bills for.
 And Tom works like a policeman/law enforcer who can't seem to catch Jerry.

 Chris McLean: Does he put the contestants in danger merely as an act because mortal danger equals high ratings?
 Or is he really that sadistic from day one?
 Or did it start as an act, then he became more sadistic the longer he hosted the show?

 Chef Hatchet: A guy that's just going along with whatever the hell Chris is up to and is the Only Sane Man?
-As working at a prision and being a drill-sergeant mean he does like what Chris is doing to the teens?
+Is he in agreement with what Chris does?
 Do either one have a crush on the other?

 Another of the more noteworthy ones is Ratbat.
 He's a voiceless servant to Soundwave in the original series, but he was Decepticon leader for a time in the original comics.
 Later continuities have tried to meld both interpretations for one backstory.